brunch/node-browser-modules/README.md

 # License

-Copyright (c) 2011-2016 Allan Berger, Jan Monschke, Martin Schürrer, Thomas Schranz, Nik Graf, Paul Miller, Elan Shanker
+Copyright (c) 2011-2016 Thomas Schranz, Nik Graf, Paul Miller, Elan Shanker

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal